BenCuff/github-pages-test/docs/spreadsheets.md

-## Introduction to accessibility and different publication formats
+## Accessibility and different publication formats

 ### Why is accessibility important?